Bradley shoulders blame for Chargers’ defensive lapses

 “It comes down to execution, and that’s on me, I got to look at our players and make sure that we are not asking too much of them,” Bradley said.

-Bradley’s players have defended their coordinator, especially after Sunday’s 31-30 loss during which the Chargers blew a 24-point, third-quarter lead.
+Bradley’s players have defended their coordinator, especially after Sunday’s 31-30 loss at Denver during which the Chargers blew a 21-point, third-quarter lead.

 Bradley’s emphasis this week has been on trying to simplify things to get everyone on the same page.